Why Teaching Honesty Is Important: Understanding the Role of Lying and Building Integrity

 UNDERSTANDING WHY CHILDREN LIE

-While I find telling a “white-lie” super uncomfortable or bending the truth to be something that causes me guilt 😳(hence, I avoid lying at all costs), it’s important for us to remember that it’s common for children to explore lying at various stages in their development.
+While I find telling a “white-lie” super uncomfortable or bending the truth to be something that causes me guilt 😳 (hence, I avoid lying at all costs), it’s important for us to remember that it’s common for children to explore lying at various stages in their development.
 I remember the first time my daughter told a fib around the age of 3.
 It was playful and cute, but a bit shocking.
 I also recognized that it was a sign of her growing intelligence and ability to think less literally.

 Early on, children may lie because they don’t want to get in trouble, because they want something to be true, or to test boundaries.
 Later, as they grow, reasons for lying evolve, often involving social circumstances like protecting someone’s feelings or avoiding getting into trouble.
-Recognizing these natural developmental stages for students allows educators to approach dishonesty with empathy and understanding and the goal of helping students build their personal integrity and trustworthiness.

 • Wishful Thinking: They may say something didn’t happen because they want it to be true.